pabrivjim/Proteus-TFG/README.md

 ### Installation 📋
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the libraries.

-The set of packages or libraries can be found in the requirements.txt file.
+The set of packages or libraries can be found in the [requirements.txt](requirements.txt)  file.

 To install them we recommend using the following command:

 `pip install -r requirements.txt`

+### Running 📋
+To run the application, you just need to execute the following program from the root folder:

+`python -m proteus`

 ## Wiki 📖
-More information about the project can be found in the project's [Wiki](https://github.com/pabrivjim/PROTEUS/wiki/PROTEUS-wiki).